Ben Barenholtz

-He is known for his innovations distributing and screening films; having discovered first time directors such as The Coen Brothers, David Lynch, John Sayles and Guy Maddin, and the first American presentations of Cousin Cousine, and John Woo's The Killer.
+Barenholtz was known for his eye in discovering new directors such as The Coen Brothers, David Lynch, John Sayles and Guy Maddin, and was the first to bring Cousin Cousine, and John Woo's The Killer to the American screens.

+He is often credited with launching and being a close collaborator of the Coen Brothers.
+He developed and produced a number of cult movies including Barton Fink, Miller's Crossing and Requiem for a Dream.

 Barenholtz appeared in the documentary The Hicks of Hollywood, had a bit role in Liquid Sky, and appeared as a zombie in Romero's classic Dawn of the Dead.
 He was the subject in Stuart Samuels' 2005 documentary Midnight Movies: From the Margin to the Mainstream.

-In 2005 Barenholtz directed his first feature, Music Inn, a documentary about the famed jazz venue, and was the producer of Jamie Greenberg's feature film Stags.
+In 2005 Barenholtz directed his first feature, Music Inn, a documentary about the famed jazz venue and was the producer of Jamie Greenberg's feature film Stags.
 In 2012, he produced Suzuya Bobo's first feature, Family Games.

 In 2012 he directed and produced Wakaliwood: The Documentary, shot in the slums of Kampala, Uganda.

 In 2016, he received the Berlinale Camera award from the Berlinale Film Festival to honor his contributions to the independent film scene.

-Barenholtz directed his first fiction film, Alina, starring Darya Ekamasova, which was released in the fall of 2017.
+Barenholtz directed his first and only fiction film, Alina, starring Darya Ekamasova, which was released in the fall of 2017.
 At the time of his death he was developing the sequel to Alina as well as working on an autobiographical film, Aaron.
-He died on June 27, 2019 in Prague, Czech Republic at the age of 83.
+He died on June 27, 2019, in Prague, Czech Republic, at the age of 83.

 Early years

-Ben Barenholtz was born Berl Barenholtz on October 5, 1935 in Kupiczów, Poland to Aaron and Paula Barenholtz, the youngest in a family of four.
+Ben Barenholtz was born Berl Barenholtz on October 5, 1935, in Kupiczów, Poland, to Aaron and Paula Barenholtz, the youngest in a family of four.
 He has one older brother, Rubin.
 Being Jewish, the Barenholtz family spent the war years living in the forest in hiding from Ukrainians collaborating with the Germans.
 They survived thanks to the help of Władysław Kotowski's family from the Gruszówka village, who sheltered them in the barn during the Ukrainian roundup.
 In 1947, Ben and his mother immigrated to the United States.
 After four years of schooling, Ben decided it was not for him, and began working.
 In 1957, Barenholtz joined the army, serving in Germany in 1958.
 He came back to New York in 1959, and landed his first job in film as the assistant manager of the RKO Bushwick in Brooklyn, New York.